JGLTechnologies/KeyboardSoundPlayer/README.md

 # KeyboardSoundPlayer

 KeyboardSoundPlayer is a program written in python that allows you to play a certain mp3 file when a certain key is pressed.
-You can use you own mp3 file.
-You have to name it the name of the key.
-E.g. left.mp3 is played when the left arrow is pressed.
+You can use an already made mp3, or paste in a YouTube url and have KeyboardSoundPlayer convert it to and mp3 for you.

 ## config

-See <a href="https://github.com/JGLTechnologies/KeyboardSoundPlayer/blob/master/config.json">config.json</a> for an example.
+This is the documentation for the config window in KeyboardSoundPlayer.

     channels:
         type: integer